Rise

 William Blake, The Marriage of Heaven and Hell

-PART 6: Addendum: The Sociobiology of the New World Order (and the Conspiracy of Sociobiology)
+Conspiratorial Symbology OverloadPART 6: Addendum: The Sociobiology of the New World Order (and the Conspiracy of Sociobiology)

-"I shall attempt to show that what observers in the Progressive Era called 'the Invisible Government' has now become quite visible; and that what is usually taken to be the central content of politics, the pressure, and the campaigns, and the congressional maneuvering, has, in considerable part, now been relgated to the middle levels of power."
+"I shall attempt to show that what observers in the Progressive Era called 'the Invisible Government' has now become quite visible; and that what is usually taken to be the central content of politics, the pressure, and the campaigns, and the congressional maneuvering, has, in considerable part, now been relegated to the middle levels of power."

 C. Wright Mills, The Power Elite